 Why Do Birds Hit Windows?

 Another cause of window collisions is male birds defending territories during mating season.
-They will see their reflection in the glass, believe that it is another competing male, and attack the glass repeatedly in an attempt to drive the intruder off.
-Two of the most common species to exhibit this kind of behavior in the metro region are robins and flickers.
+They perceive their own reflection in glass as a competing male, and attack it repeatedly in an attempt to drive the intruder off.
+Robins and Flickers commonly exhibit this kind of behavior.
 Less common causes of window strikes are disorientation due to disease and intoxication from eating fermented berries.

-If you have a particularly persistent and aggressive male, try affixing various objects directly to the outside of the window.
+- If you have a particularly persistent and aggressive male, try affixing various objects directly to the outside of the window.
 Closing the shades or curtains will not work since the bird will still be able to see its reflection.
 Mylar tape, colorful streamers, wind socks, and fine netting can all be effective short-term deterrents.
 The movement of these objects will often frighten birds away.
 You may also try covering the outside of the window entirely with plastic.
 Attach to the top of the window and let it hang free at the bottom.
-Most breeding cycles last for a few weeks, so you will not have to keep your window covered permanently.
+Most breeding cycles only last for a few weeks, so you will not have to keep your window covered permanently.

 What To Do If A Bird Strikes Your Window

-You Can Save Birds from Flying into Windows (pdf) American Bird Conservancy brochure
+You Can Save Birds from Flying into Windows (pdf) - American Bird Conservancy brochure